Date of Award

 This capstone is a toolkit for practices that are considering adding behavioral health education and/or promoting their practice to millennials through social media.
 Now is a prime time to begin to engage audiences via social media, as 80% of people who search for health information via social media are doing so for their own use, while 20% are caretakers seeking information for others (Sarasohn-Kahn, 2008).
 In addition to the growing popularity of social media, the increase in use of mobile technology (smart phones) and mobile applications shows an uptick in the number of health-related mobile apps available for consumers to download onto their personal devices (Luxton et al, 2011).
 Social media can be an exciting tool to reach multiple audiences for various reasons—promoting a health fair for low-income families, or celebrating the receipt of an award by a practitioner-- and to get the word out to the community.
 Social media can help with that.

 Boynton, Melissa, "Engaging Millennials In Behavioral Health Education" (2018).
-Muskie School Capstones.
+Muskie School Capstones and Dissertations.
 143.